 Under paragraph 4(a)(ii) of the Policy, a complainant must make a prima facie showing that a respondent possesses no rights or legitimate interests in a disputed domain name.
 See, e.g., Malayan Banking Berhad v.
 Beauty, Success & Truth International, WIPO Case No. D2008-1393.
-Once a complainant makes such a prima facie showing, the burden of production shifts to the respondent, though the burden of proof always remains on the complainant.
+Once a complainant makes out such a prima facie showing, the burden of production shifts to the respondent, though the burden of proof always remains on the complainant.
 If the respondent fails to come forward with relevant evidence showing rights or legitimate interests, the complainant will have sustained its burden under the second element of the UDRP.

-From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its HAZET trademarks, and does not have any rights or legitimate interests in the Domain Name.
-In addition, Complainant asserts that Respondent sells "plagiarisms" with inferior quality, which appears to infer that Respondent is not an authorized reseller and is not related to Complainant.
-Respondent is also not known to be associated with the HAZET trademarks and there is no evidence showing that Respondent has been commonly known by the Domain Name.
+From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its YGGDRASIL trademarks, and does not have any rights or legitimate interests in the Domain Name.
+In addition, Complainant asserts that Respondent is not an authorized reseller and is not related to Complainant.
+Respondent is also not known to be associated with the YGGDRASIL trademarks and there is no evidence showing that Respondent has been commonly known by the Domain Name.
+In addition, Respondent has not used the Domain Name in connection with a bona fide offering of goods or services or a legitimate noncommercial or fair use.
+Rather, at the time of the filing of the Complaint, the